!interrupt (hook external device interrupts)

 Please look at Remarks for more information.

-You should avoid monitoring all external-interrupt because it is generally impossible.
-For example, thousands of clock-interrupts will be received, and if you want to handle all of them, it makes your system unresponsive.
-By the way, you can monitor just one external-interrupt without any problem.
+It is generally possible to monitor all external interrupts but HyperDbg disables this feature to avoid making the system unresponsive.
+For example, thousands of clock-interrupts will be received, and if HyperDbg wants to handle all of them, it makes your system unresponsive.

 None